darylperalta/ee298-proj/README.md

 ## Data Preprocessing and Augmentation

-To compensate the lack of enough training images.
-I used data augmentation.
-I implemented it using the Keras' ImageDataGenerator.
+To compensate the lack of enough training images, I implemented data augmentation using the Keras' ImageDataGenerator.

-I used the code dataprep.py to create the necessary directory that will be used for the ImageDataGenerator.
+The necessary directory that will be used for the ImageDataGenerator was created using *dataprep.py*.

 ## Architecture

-I used transfer learning for this project.
+Since this is a classification task, I used transfer learning for this project.
+In transfer learning a known architecture that does well in a certain dataset is fine tuned to do classification task in another dataset.

-I used an existing architecture used in general classification as base model.
-I appended fully connected layers that will resize the shape that will be fit for the number of classes.
+I experimented with three different base models namely xception, inceptionV3 and resnet50.
+Fully connected layers were appended to the base model to resize the shape that will be fit for the number of classes.
 An illustration of the architecture is shown in the figure below.

 <p align="center"><img src="img/architecture.png" width="20%" /><br><br></p>

-I experimented with different base models.
-I experimented with xception, inceptionV3 and resnet50.

-I used dropout layers to avoid overfitting.
+Because of the low number of training image, the architecture was very prone to overfitting.
+To avoid this dropout layers were added.

-The image data generator also serves as the generator for batch processing of data to fit the memory.
+The image data generator also serves as the generator for batch processing of training data to fit in the limited gpu memory.

 ## Experiments